cfe84/nttjs/README.md

-Low-tech REST persistence framework based on file systems (disk / cloud storage), because you don't need more to store most things.
+Low-tech REST persistence framework providing an abstraction layer over file systems (disk / cloud storage).

 ntt lets you persist a resource tree without all those fancy relational technologies, because quite frankly, you don't need all that fanciness.

-It provides a minimalistic layer other a file-system based store, which, in the age and times we live in, are dirt-cheap.
+It provides a minimalistic layer over a file-system based store, which, in the age and times we live in, are dirt-cheap.

 Use ntt if your model is not strongly relational, or relational only